mcrowder65/rejecting-promise-TEACHING/script.md

 })
 ```

-Let's update it so Winter is now Winter White so it passes, and we'll change corgi to be asdf
+Let's update it so Winter is now Winter White so it passes, and we'll change corgi to be Maltese

-Now, we can see that there is an error saying asdf is not found.
+Now, we can see that there is an error saying Maltese is not found.

 Now, it turns out that both of our .catch's are identical, so let's add a little string to ensure we're running the right things.